 OMUC receives wholesale water from the WFA who purchases untreated imported water from IEUA, who in turn obtains it from The Metropolitan Water District of Southern California (MWD).
 WFA and IEUA are both wholesale water suppliers and IEUA is a member agency of MWD.
 MWD is a wholesaler and contractor for State Water Project water imported from northern California.
-State Water Project water is available as stipulated by DWR in response to the hydrology and environmental regulations that can change available supply.2 Therefore, imported water supplies to southern California can be highly variable; in January 2014 for example, the allocation of State Water Project water to all contractors was reduced to 0 percent due to persistent drought conditions.
-Nonetheless, MWD has projected in its 2020 UWMP,
+State Water Project water is available as stipulated by DWR in response to the hydrology and environmental regulations that can change available supply.
+Therefore, imported water supplies to southern California can be highly variable; in January 2014 for example, the allocation of State Water Project water to all contractors was temporarily reduced to 0 percent due to persistent drought conditions.
+Nonetheless, MWD has projected in its 2020 UWMP, 100 percent water supply reliability over the next 20 years (2025-2045) during average, single-dry, and multiple-dry years (MWD UWMP, pp. ES-6 and ES-7).

-2 DWR, State Water Project Delivery Capability Report, published every 2 years, as well as "Notice to State Water Project Contractors" issued as often as needed.
+&lt;sup>2 DWR, State Water Project Delivery Capability Report, published every 2 years, as well as "Notice to State Water Project Contractors" issued as often as needed.